The Riverhead School District invites our ALUMNI to share what has been happening in their lives.

-AStony Brook senior running back Miguel Maysonet was named to the 20-member Walter Payton Award watch list announced by The Sports Network.
+Stony Brook grad and running back Miguel Maysonet was named to the 20-member Walter Payton Award watch list announced by The Sports Network.
 The award is presented annually to the top offensive player in the Football Championship Subdivision.
 Maysonet was named to the FCS Preseason All-American third team.

 As a junior in 2011, Maysonet led the Seawolves' run-based offense, rushing for 15 touchdowns and a Big South Conference- and school-record 1,633 yards.
 He was named Big South Offensive Player of the Year in a season in which Stony Brook went undefeated in conference play and reached the FCS playoffs for the first time in program history.

 "We count on his ability to be consistent and to produce positive plays," Stony Brook coach Chuck Priore said.
 "He's got great balance, he finishes plays and he gets in the end zone a lot."

 Maysonet starred at RHS, winning Newsday's 2008 Hansen Award winner as the best player in Suffolk.
 When Hofstra dropped its football program, Maysonet transferred to Stony Brook. >NEWS

 RCSD Alumni Dr. Marshall Jones spoke with district students . . .